 Will Diatomaceous Earth Hurt Plants?

-We’ve had nothing but praise for this product so far, but will diatomaceous earth hurt plants at all when applied?
+We’ve had nothing but praise for this product so far, but is using diatomaceous earth for plants safe when applied?

 With that said, it’s important you wear protective eyewear and potentially even a mask when applying this product.
 The dust can be incredibly irritating to your lungs and eyes.